-Taste of Reston, Reston Town Center, Postponed to September 25 – 26
+Taste of Reston, Reston Town Center, Postponed to October 8 – 9

 Celebrate Dad with a weekend of food, drinks, music, and family fun.
 Live entertainment performs on four stages throughout the festival, with kid-friendly activities at the Family Fun Zone.
 Local chefs present a culinary demonstration at the Wine & Dine area.
 Beer, wine, and drink tickets are $1, or $20 for 24.
 Friday 4:00 – 11:00, Saturday 11:00 – 11:00; entry and parking are free.

-Celebrate Fairfax!, Fairfax County Government Center, Postponed to October 2020
+Celebrate Fairfax!, Fairfax County Government Center, Canceled

-The 39th Annual Celebrate Fairfax!
-Festival is currently postponed to October 2020, with specific dates and events to be announced.
 The annual event usually features 25 acres of concerts, carnival rides, nightly fireworks, family programs, green living info, giant lawn games, and more family fun.
 More than 120 performances on seven stages present national, regional and local artists.
 Ticket prices vary; available online or at the gate.
 Friday 6:00 – midnight, Saturday 10:00 – midnight, Sunday 11:00 – 7:00, rain or shine.

 Whichever June events in Northern Virginia you choose to attend, we wish you a fun-filled start to summer!